-The regiment was commanded by Colonel William H. Taylor.
+The 12th Mississippi Infantry Regiment was commanded by Colonel William H. Taylor.
 It crossed the Potomac at daybreak and reached the field in mid-morning.
 Took position on the Piper farm south of the Sunken Road and supported D.H.
 Hill’s Division until forced to fall back to the protection of the stone walls along the Hagerstown Pike.
 The regiment lost 6 killed and 53 wounded.

 |November||After the Confederate Congress authorized the creation of army corps Longstreet’s Command became the First Corps.
 The 12th Mississippi and Featherston’s Brigade were assigned to Anderson’s Division in the 1st Corps.|

 The regiment spent three days and nights in the line of battle under artilery fire, losing eight men wounded

 |January||Carnot Posey was promotd to brigadier general and took over the brigade from Featherston.
 The brigade remained with Anderson’s Division in the 1st Corps.|

 |February||Posted to United States Ford on the Rappahannick River|